 Fret not!
 Here is a tried-and-tested natural formula to put an end to this disorder.
 Watermelons!

-This juicy fruit is perfect due to its high water content and antibacterial properties.
+This juicy fruit is perfect for urinary tract health due to its high water content and antibacterial properties.
 This way watermelon helps flush the stagnating bacteria from the urinary tract, relieving you from constant and painful urination.

 11. Promotes A Healthy Vision

 Vitamin A is one of the most important prenatal vitamins.
 Watermelon contains beta-carotene, an antioxidant that gets converted into vitamin A, in abundance (4).
 This way it helps scavenge free-radicals that may cause severe damage to the cells.

 Vitamin A is also related to a healthy vision, as it helps protect the outer layer of the eye (cornea).
 It also facilitates a healthy optical nerve transmissioni XThe process in which messages are transmitted by the optic nerve in our eye to the brain to create images, thus enabling us to see.
 (5).

 12. Supports Fetus Bone Formation

 Watermelon is also particularly high in calcium and potassium, minerals that are directly linked to the proper bone development of your unborn baby.

 So don’t forget to include daily dose of watermelon for pregnant lady!

 You can get creative and use this fruit in a number of ways.
 Here’s how you can include watermelon in your pregnancy diet.
-Some of the tried-and–tested methods are given below.
+Some of the tried-and–tested watermelon recipes are given below.
 Have a look: